lamnhan066/isolate_manager/README.md

 ## **Features**

-- An easy way to create multiple isolates for a function and keep it active to send and receive data multiple times.
+- An easy way to create multiple long-lived (keep it active to send and receive data) isolates for a function.

 - Supports `Worker` on the Web (`Worker` is the real Isolate on the Web).
-The plugin will use `Future` (and `Stream`) if `Worker` is unavailable in the working browser or is not configured.
+The plugin will use `Future` (and `Stream`) if  the `Worker` is unavailable in the working browser or is not configured.

+- Supports `WASM` on the Web.

 - Multiple `compute` operations are allowed because the plugin will queue the input data and send it to a free isolate later.